 That makes this ranking actionable.
 For a Crash-focused player, the verified pick is Duel.
 The verified worst case is Roobet or Fairspin at 97 percent.

-- For each brand: place 50-100 sample Crash rounds at varied auto-cashout targets (1.5x, 2x, 5x, 10x).
+- Place 50-100 sample Crash rounds at auto-cashout targets 1.5x, 2x, 5x, 10x.

 - Capture server-seed hash before each round.
 Record client seed, nonce, recorded crash point.